A public solar-powered hangout lands in the Olympic Park this summer

 Espace solaire represents the culmination of this evolution—a permanent installation that combines their expertise in placemaking with sustainable technology.
 Beyond its practical amenities, the space will serve as a showcase for solar energy’s potential in Quebec.

-For Aire commune, whose name literally means “common area,” the project aligns perfectly with their mission of creating innovative public spaces where people can connect.
+For Aire Commune, whose name literally means “common area,” the project aligns perfectly with their mission of creating innovative public spaces where people can connect.
 From their DIY beginnings to becoming leaders in urban design, they've maintained their focus on energizing city life through thoughtfully curated spaces.

 The project is currently under construction and slated to open in summer 2025.